 1. Start with the mirepoix, cook the onion, carrot and celery until soft.
 This will need at least 20 minutes.
 I know, this is a long time, but, it will add so much flavour to your soup!
 Once soft add the garlic, dried oregano, fennel seeds and a small pinch of dried chilli peppers.

 2. Pour in the tomatoes and stir well.
+Add the balsamic vinegar.

-3. Add the stock, bring to a boil then reduce the heat and simmer for about 10 minutes.
+3. Add the stock, bring it to a boil then reduce the heat and simmer for about 10 minutes.
 Then blend the soup.

 4. Add the tortellini, cook for about 3 minutes then pour in the cream.
 Cook for a minute then turn the heat off and add the cheese.
 Stir gently until the cheese melts then serve with a garnish of basil.

 👩🍳 Expert Tips